-Project Board, Arduino Perfboard Shield, Breadboard Adapters, Stencil Frame, Ruler/ShimDesigned by SCALAR Electronics, Ships from United States of America
+Project Board, Arduino Perfboard Shield, Breadboard Adapters, Stencil Frame, Ruler/ShimDesigned by SCALAR Electronics in United States of America

 There are a lot of PCB rulers available.
 Everybody makes one.
 I own a collection of them myself, and sometimes a ruler is pretty handy.
 In addition to being rulers, most of them are filled with a b...Read More…